 I have been thinking about an article I read recently: Is Your Church Worship More Pagan Than Christian? by Todd Pruitt.
 He questions the popular Christian music and worship culture on the basis that it exalts music to a sacramental position and musicians to priestly status without biblical foundation for the emphasis.
 He claims it promotes feelings over doctrinal soundness and experience over preaching the Word of God.
 These are valid concerns.

-I have recently been thinking about the balance I see in Scripture.
+I have recently been thinking about the balance we see in Scripture.
 The tension between free will and predestination is an example.
 Jesus said both to shine your light before men and not to practice your righteousness before men in the same Sermon on the Mount.
 There are many, many examples of tension or balance, if you will, throughout Scripture.
-After all, the road we follow Jesus on is narrow, falling off to the left and to the right.

 We live in a culture that is permeated with music.
 That makes music a compelling avenue for reaching people.
 Music is also a primary means by which we express our love for God.
 David, the man after God’s own heart, is famous for the music he played, both to worship and exalt God, and to soothe Saul when Saul’s heart plunged into a dark place.

-But as fir worship, we are encouraged to”be glad” in our Maker and to rejoice with singing, playing music and praise.
-We are encouraged to well with inner triumph, celebration, rejoicing and even gloating in the glory of God.
-We are encouraged to be outwardly joyous and exuberant and even to dance in the congregation in celebration and worship of God.
+If we would follow David’s example in worship, we would “be glad” in our Maker and rejoice with singing, playing music and praise.
+We would well up with a sense of triumph, celebration, and rejoicing in the glory of God.
+We would be outwardly joyous and exuberant.
+We might even dance in the congregation in celebration and worship of God.

-I do not think that we come anywhere near the kind of joyous jubilation that the Psalmist encourages in the vast majority of our churches, especially in the United States.
+I do not think that we come anywhere near the kind of joyous jubilation that the Psalms encourage in the vast majority of our churches, especially in the United States.
 We are far too staid, far too self-conscious and concerned about what others think.
-In fact, abandoning ourselves to this kind of outward expression is probably just what we need to further the submission ourselves to God in the modern, rationalistic, materialistic western culture in which we live.
+In fact, abandoning ourselves to this kind of outward expression is probably just what we need to further the submission of ourselves to God in the modern, rationalistic, materialistic western culture in which we live.

-I dare say that even emphasizing the Word of God without understanding God in the Word is error.
-The Pharisees knew the Scripture intimately, but they missed the very Christ to which the Scripture pointed.
+Intellectual understanding of the Word of God without understanding God in the Word is error.
+The Pharisees knew Scripture intimately, but they missed the very Christ to which Scripture pointed.
 We need the Holy Spirit to instruct us and open up the word of God to us so that we understand it.

-Yes, we can worship the worship, but we should not dogmatically shrink back from worshiping with gladness and rejoicing for fear of error because we are instructed to be jubilant in our outward expression, which is impossible without feeling and emotion.
-We are to love God not only with all of our minds, but with all of our hearts.
+Yes, we can worship the worship, but we should not dogmatically shrink back from worshiping with gladness and rejoicing for fear of error.
+We are instructed to be jubilant in our outward expression, which is impossible without feeling and emotion.
+We are to love God not only with our minds, but with our hearts.

 Sometimes, we fall off the path to the left or the right because of our propensity to takes positions to resolve the tensions that we see, forgetting the balance that God’s Word provides.
 While I agree with many of things Todd Pruitt says in the articles linked above, I cannot help but feel that we have failed to emphasize the type of worship God encourages; and for fear of falling off the road in error on the side of emotion, we are in danger of falling off to the other side.